 WHY COLLECT ART?

-As an artist who deals with art collectors to make my living, it's good to give questions like this some deeper thought.
-I think it might be a good topic for art buyers to delve into as well.
+As an artist who earns a living from art collectors, it's good to give questions like this some deeper thought.
+It may serve you art collectors as a good topic to delve into as well.
 Some collectors have a very easy time making their art purchases and are quick to decide, but others have a bit more difficulty in getting to that "Yes, I'll take it!" point.
 Perhaps considering some of these points will help the artist and collector alike.

-Here's a short list of points worth considering for the question - Why Collect Art?
+Here's a short list of points worth considering in regards to the question - Why Collect Art?

 To Support the Arts